GoreLab/waves/README.md

 Originally designed application in the context of resource-limited plant research and breeding programs, `waves` provides an open-source solution to spectral data processing and model development by bringing useful packages together into a streamlined pipeline.
 This package is wrapper for functions related to the analysis of point visible and near-infrared reflectance measurements.
 It includes visualization, filtering, aggregation, preprocessing, cross-validation set formation, model training, and prediction functions to enable open-source association of spectral and reference data.

+## Cite
+This package is documented in a peer-reviewed manuscript in the Plant Phenome Journal.
+Please cite the manuscript if you have found this package to be useful!

+> Hershberger, J, Morales, N, Simoes, CC, et al. Making waves in Breedbase: An integrated spectral data storage and analysis pipeline for plant breeding programs.
+Plant Phenome J. 2021; 4:e20012. https://doi.org/10.1002/ppj2.20012

 ## Use

 Follow the installation instructions below, and then go wild!
 Use `waves` to analyze your own data.
 Please report any bugs or feature requests by opening issues in this repository.